History of Yemen in Timeline

 February 2015: Houthis dissolve parliament

-In February 2015, the Houthis dissolved parliament and declared that a Revolutionary Committee under Mohammed Ali al-Houthi was the interim authority in Yemen, a move widely rejected by opposition politicians and foreign governments.
+In February 2015, the Houthis dissolved parliament and declared a Revolutionary Committee under Mohammed Ali al-Houthi as the interim authority in Yemen, a move widely rejected by opposition politicians and foreign governments.

 February 2015: Hadi flees to Aden

-On February 21, 2015, Hadi managed to flee from Sana'a to Aden, where he rescinded his resignation, condemned the coup, and called for recognition as the constitutional president of Yemen.
+On February 21, 2015, Hadi managed to flee from Sana'a to Aden, rescinding his resignation in a televised speech and calling for recognition as the constitutional president of Yemen.

 March 2015: Saudi Arabia announces Operation Decisive Storm

-In March 2015, Hadi declared Aden Yemen's "temporary" capital.
-On March 26, 2015, Saudi Arabia announced Operation Decisive Storm and began airstrikes, leading a military coalition against the Houthis.
+In March 2015, Hadi declared Aden Yemen's temporary capital.
+However, on March 26, 2015, Saudi Arabia announced Operation Decisive Storm, launching airstrikes and leading a military coalition against the Houthis.

 2015: Civil War Engulfs Yemen

-By 2015, Yemen became engulfed by an ongoing civil war with multiple entities vying for governance, including the Presidential Leadership Council and the Houthi movement's Supreme Political Council.
+By 2015, Yemen became engulfed by an ongoing civil war with multiple entities vying for governance, including the Presidential Leadership Council of the internationally recognized government, and the Houthi movement's Supreme Political Council.
+This conflict, which has escalated to involve various foreign powers, has led to a severe humanitarian crisis.

 2015: Saudi-led coalition intervenes in Yemen

-In 2015, a Western-backed military coalition led by Saudi Arabia, including the United Arab Emirates, intervened in Yemen to reinstate the government ousted by the Houthi movement.
+In 2015, a Western-backed military coalition led by Saudi Arabia, including the United Arab Emirates, intervened in Yemen to restore the ousted government, resulting in a severe humanitarian crisis.

-In 2015, a study estimates 400 Christians from a Muslim background reside in Yemen.
+In 2015, a study estimated that 400 Christians from a Muslim background resided in Yemen.

 March 2016: Missionaries of Charity attack in Aden